 The struggle for civil rights among black Americans has moved into the voting booth.
 How such a shift came about—and what it means—is revealed in this timely reflection on black presidential politics in recent years.

 Since 1984, largely as a result of Jesse Jackson’s presidential bid, blacks have been galvanized politically.
-Drawing on a substantial national survey of black voters, Katherine Tate shows how this process manifested itself at the polls in 1984 and 1988.
-In an analysis of the black presidential vote by region, income, age, and gender, she is able to identify unique aspects of the black experience as they shape political behavior, and to answer long-standing questions about that behavior.
-How, for instance, does the rise of conservatism among blacks influence their voting patterns?
-Is class more powerful than race in determining voting?
-And what is the value of the notion of a black political party?
+Drawing on a substantial national survey of black voters, Katherine Tate shows how this process manifested itself at the polls in 1984, 1988, and 1992.
+In an analysis of the black presidential vote by region, income, age, and gender, she is able to identify unique aspects of the black experience as they shape political behavior, and to answer longstanding questions about that behavior.